tetrapharmakon/species/_lectures/9-species-and-operads.md

 \end{tikzpicture}
 {% endtex %}

-Some of the structure of $\mathbf{Opd}$ can be deduced from the fact that we are just looking at a particular instance of the category of monoids in a monoidal category:
+Some of the structure of $\mathbf{Opd}$ can be deduced from the fact that we are just looking at a particular instance of the category of monoids in a monoidal category.

 **Remark.** There is an adjunction